jaykay12/tech/_posts/2020-8-28-java-string.md

 ## Immutable String

-The `CharSequence` interface is used to represent the sequence of characters. `String`, `StringBuffer` and `StringBuilder` classes implement it.
-We can create strings in java by using these three classes.
+The `CharSequence` interface is used to represent the sequence of characters.

+`String`, `StringBuffer` and `StringBuilder` classes implement it.
+In Java, strings can be created using these three classes.

  - Java String is immutable.
  - For mutable strings, we use StringBuffer and StringBuilder classes.